Steady — Mood Is In Range

 Does a low score mean I will never become depressed?

-No. The PHQ-9 measures the past two weeks, not the future.
-The NCS-R epidemiological survey (Kessler et al., 2005, Archives of General Psychiatry) estimated a lifetime prevalence of major depressive disorder of roughly 16.6% in US adults.
+No. This tool measures the past two weeks, not the future.
+Large surveys suggest that a meaningful share of adults will go through a depressive episode at some point in life.
 Bereavement, chronic illness, hormonal changes, postnatal periods, and sustained stress can shift anyone upward.

 What protects against depression?

-Evidence-based protective factors include consistent sleep, regular aerobic exercise, social connection (at least one close relationship), purposeful daily activity, sunlight exposure in winter months, and limiting alcohol.
-None of these guarantee immunity, but they lower base rates in longitudinal studies.
+Factors that show up again and again in long-term studies include consistent sleep, regular aerobic exercise, social connection (at least one close relationship), purposeful daily activity, sunlight exposure in winter months, and limiting alcohol.
+None of these guarantee immunity, but they lower base rates in longitudinal research.

 How is normal sadness different from depression?

 Normal sadness usually has a cause (a loss, disappointment, transition), still allows pleasure in other things, and lifts within days or weeks.
-Clinical depression is more pervasive: low mood plus loss of interest plus other symptoms (sleep, appetite, energy, concentration, hopelessness) lasting at least two weeks and meaningfully impairing daily life.
-The PHQ-9 captures this pattern.
+Deeper depression tends to be more pervasive: low mood plus loss of interest plus other shifts (sleep, appetite, energy, concentration, hopelessness) lasting at least two weeks and meaningfully interfering with daily life.

-Re-screen if something significant changes—a loss, a new job, a health problem, a postnatal period, or sustained sleep disruption.
-The PHQ-9 takes two minutes and is sensitive to change, which is why clinicians use it to track treatment response over time.
+Retake it if something significant changes—a loss, a new job, a health problem, a postnatal period, or sustained sleep disruption.
+It only takes a couple of minutes and is sensitive to change, which is why it works well as a repeatable self-check over time.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.